Help Sales Reps How and Where They Work

 Integrate.
 Combine the latest customer data from mobile sales, CRM, and marketing automation to get the real picture on actual engagement.
-App Data Room’s mobile sales enablement platform can tie these together to provide marketers with end-to-end data prior to the sales call, during the meeting and even what happens with the prospect after sales wraps up the meeting.
+Modus’s mobile sales enablement platform can tie these together to provide marketers with end-to-end data prior to the sales call, during the meeting and even what happens with the prospect after sales wraps up the meeting.

 Organizations need technologies that work together.
-Marketers can amplify their current services with App Data Room to tap into the mobile solution that high-performers use to hit their numbers and address the needs of their customers.
+Marketers can amplify their current services with Modus to tap into the mobile solution that high-performers use to hit their numbers and address the needs of their customers.

 Understanding how sales reps do what they do refines current practices, making mobile adoption and marketing strategy implementation more effective.
 Helping reps how and where they work is not about reinventing the wheel, but creating a smoother path for sales communications with prospects.
 Zig Ziglar said it best with,

 “Lack of direction, not lack of time, is the problem.
 We all have twenty-four hour days.”